j26572224/ShallowSea/README.md

 ![ShallowSea image](https://user-images.githubusercontent.com/64573431/115142050-358bc380-a072-11eb-855b-357475e4f3d7.jpg)
 # [按這裏看指南 (read user guide by clicking here)](https://github.com/carcaschoi/ShallowSea/blob/main/User%20guide.md)
 # ShallowSea
 The All-in-One CFW package for the Nintendo Switch with Atmosphere (fusee primary version).
+Support both erista(v1) and mariko(v2) switch(only v1 unpatched one can use fusee-gelee. v1 patched or v2 console need modchip) .
 * You can download rcmloader package(注入器整合包) from [here](https://github.com/carcaschoi/rcmloader-package)
 * You can download switch firmware(系統固件) from [here](https://darthsternie.net/switch-firmwares/)
 * you may check [here](https://github.com/carcaschoi/ShallowSea/blob/main/ShallowSea%20homebrew%20app%20includes.md) to know what homebrew apps are included in ShallowSea